 - Beach-nesting birds lay their eggs in shallow scrapes in the sand, often on estuary entrance bars up and down the coast.

 - Look out for bird nesting signs or fenced-off nesting areas on the beach, stay well clear of these areas and give the parent birds plenty of space.

-- Walk your dogs on designated dog-friendly beaches only and always keep them on a leash over summer.
+- Walk dogs only on designated dog-friendly beaches and always keep them on a leash over summer.

-- Chicks are mobile and don't necessarily stay within fenced nesting areas.
-When you're near a nesting area, stick to the wet sand to avoid accidentally stepping on a chick.
+- Chicks are mobile and don’t necessarily stay within fenced nesting areas.
+Stick to the wet sand to avoid accidentally stepping on a chick.